Thursday, 18 December 2025

 Changing Market’s analysis in the Meat vs EAT-LANCET report was built off original research done by Ripple Research an “AI-for-Good advisory firm”, owned by the NPO Śrāvaṇa in Switzerland.
 Ripple is committed to ‘designing solutions for the most pressing global challenges and to effectuate enduring large-scale social impact through our unique Human+AI approach.’
 Both non-profits are are bedfellows in having GPPP stakeholder clients who benefit directly from scientific dissent to their industries being miscast as “misinformation”.
 As part of an "Infodemic", all dissent versus climate change, mRNA vaccines and the WHO’s COVID-19 policies can be simplistically grouped.
 All such content becomes labelled as "misinformation" from amoral “misinfluencers", even when produced by eminent experts with decades of scholarship in their field!
 Such simplistic analysis for an "Infodemic" ignores the fact that disinformation, misinformation and malinformation (MDM) from authorities may well have far worse impacts than voices raising dissent, as was evident during COVID-19 (Noakes, Bell, & Noakes, 2022).

 It the Meat vs EAT-LANCET report was ethical, it would disclose that its creation is riddled with conflicts of interest.
 Even with such disclosure, this negative PR exercise would not warrant being placed in the ‘research report’ genre.
 As an academic report, it would be desk-rejected as unworthy of peer review; it is not a fair-minded exploration of evidence, but merely serves to support a witch-hunt based on tendentious allegations stretched to seem credible.
 This is another hallmark of the smear, it salaciously works to confirm what a lot of people (e.g. vegetarians, vegans and processed food addicts) want to believe.
 A smear works by confirming its audiences' pre-existing suspicions (Attkisson, 2017, p.4).
-As Goebbels observed in his dairy, propaganda works best when those who are being manipulated are confident that they acting in their own free will.
+As Goebbels observed in his diary, propaganda works best when those who are being manipulated are confident that they acting in their own free will.
 In this case, sympathetic readers are primed to ignore that it was not poor science that motivated the independent experts' critique.
 Instead they are asked to believe the Meat vs EAT-LANCET report's claim that the "potential of the report to lead to regulation and societal change" posed a serious threat to the interests of Big Meat and Dairy.
 In response it co-ordinated a 'significant online backlash – against the report’s findings and the Commission itself' (p.5).

 Misinformation in the report regarding @ProfTimNoakes